$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Numerical results and discussions

-The nuclear modification factors of tagged jet cross section $I_{AA}$ is practically another good observable to address the mass hierarchy and flavor dependence of jet quenching effects.
-The comparison of $I_{AA}$ between $Z^0\,+\,$jet and $Z^0\,+\,$b-jet would provide more reliable evidence to the mass effect of jet quenching.
-For this purpose, we present the calculations of $I_{AA}$ of $Z^0\,+\,$jet and $Z^0\,+\,$b-jet in $0-10\%$ Pb+Pb collisions at 5.02~TeV as a function of jet $p_T$ within three $p^Z_T$ windows shown in Fig.~\ref{fig:IAA}.
-The shapes of $I_{AA}$ are sensitive to the kinematical $p^Z_T$ cut both for $Z^0$ + jet and $Z^0$ + b-jet due to the fact that $p^Z_T$ region gauges the initial jet energy.
-Especially, comparing $I_{AA}$ of tagged b-jet and light jet in $0-10\%$ Pb+Pb collisions for each $p^Z_T$ cut, one observes a visible stronger suppression for $Z^0$ + jet relative to that of $Z^0\,+\,$b-jet.
-This indicates that the in-medium energy loss of $Z^0$ tagged b-jet is smaller than that of $Z^0$ tagged light-quark jet.
+The nuclear modification factor $I_{AA}$ is practically another good observable to address the mass hierarchy and flavor dependence of the jet quenching effect.
+Comparisons of $I_{AA}$ between $Z^0\,+\,$jet and $Z^0\,+\,$b-jet would provide more reliable evidence of the mass effect of jet quenching.
+For this purpose, we present the calculations of $I_{AA}$ of $Z^0\,+\,$jet and $Z^0\,+\,$b-jet in $0-10\%$ Pb+Pb collisions at $\sqrt{s_{NN}}$=5.02~TeV as a function of jet $p_T$ within three $p^Z_T$ windows in Fig.~\ref{fig:IAA}.
+First, we find different shapes of $I_{AA}$ in these three panels.
+In the left panel ($40<p_T^Z<60~$GeV) the two curves of $I_{AA}$ for $Z^0\,+\,$jet and $Z^0\,+\,$b-jet are flat, but in the right panel ($80<p_T^Z<120~$GeV) the curves show enhancement at $p_T^{\rm jet}<80$~GeV.
+This is because if we constrain $80<p_T^Z<120$~GeV in the event selection, the cross section at $p_T^{\rm jet}<80$~GeV is steeper, falling with jet $p_T$.
+Then, the jets shifting from higher $p_T$ to a lower $p_T$ because of the in-medium energy loss naturally lead to the relatively large $I_{AA}$ values in the lower $p_T^{jet}$ region, even larger than one.
+Additionally, we observe smaller values of $I_{AA}$ for Z + jet relative to those for Z + b-jet in the three panels of Fig.~\ref{fig:IAA}, which indicates that the yield of $Z^0$ tagged light-quark jets suffers stronger suppression after traversing the QCD matter than that of $Z^0$ tagged b-jets.
+Note that $I_{AA}$ is directly related to the $p_T$ shifting of the tagged jets due to in-medium energy loss.
+The smaller value of $I_{AA}$ for $Z^0$ + jet indicates a larger jet $p_T$ shift compared with that of $Z^0\,+\,$b-jet, suggesting that the energy loss of $Z^0$ tagged b-jets is smaller than that of $Z^0$ tagged light-quark jets.
+Our conclusions are consistent with the recent ATLAS measurements \cite{ATLAS:2022fgb}, which indicate that the $R_{AA}$ of the b-jet is higher than that of the inclusive jet.
+We hope that our complementary predictions can be tested by future measurements at the LHC, which may be helpful for solving the puzzle of the mass hierarchy of jet quenching.